-ANCC offers course accreditation, an independent national standard to measure the quality of courses designed to validate a nurse's skill or skill set in the clinical setting.
-Consumers, employers and credentialing bodies gain an ongoing, consistent and measurable expectation of knowledge and abilities from nurses who complete ANCC-accredited competency courses.
+ANCC offers course recognition, an independent national standard to measure the quality of courses designed to validate a nurse's skill or skill set in the clinical setting.
+Consumers, employers and credentialing bodies gain an ongoing, consistent and measurable expectation of knowledge and abilities from nurses who complete ANCC-recognized competency courses.
 A portion of courses may also qualify for contact hours.

 These may be skills or skill sets specific to a setting or specialty, skills recently included in academic nursing programs, skills needed to re-enter the field, or new skills developed since the nurse's initial preparation.
 For example: